 Light rain is possible but often brief and can enhance photographic conditions.

 This is an immersive photography-focused adventure designed for curious, culturally engaged travelers.
 Expect early mornings for the best light, golden-hour shoots, and time spent observing daily life in markets, streets, and along waterways.
 Travel days are balanced with meaningful time in each location.
-Walking tours, boat travel in Ha Long Bay, and relaxed evenings in Hoi An are all part of the rhythm.
+Walking tours, boat travel in Ha Long Bay, and relaxed evenings are all part of the rhythm.
 Accommodations range from comfortable boutique hotels to carefully selected boats and lodges that reflect local character.

 Ho Chi Minh City (Saigon) is one of the most important cities in the history of photojournalism.
 Many of the images that shaped global understanding of the Vietnam War were made here, and during our time in the city we will visit and discuss several of these iconic locations.